techy-robot/wakapi-anyide/README.md

 ## Quickstart guide

-- **Set your IDE to autosave as quickly as possible.** This is how wakapi-anyide is able to track your coding time.
+- **Set your IDE to autosave as quickly as possible.**
+  This is how wakapi-anyide is able to track your coding time.
 Ideally, something like a second, so it saves as you type.
+  However, anything under your editor timeout preference in your WakaTime settings is fine.
+  For High Seas, it must be under two minutes.

 - Install `wakapi-anyide` with your favourite Python package manager